prysmaticlabs/documentation/website/docs/prepare-for-merge.md

 This guidance is targeted at users who are already running Prysm.
 If you're starting from scratch, our [Quickstart](./install/install-with-script.md) will help you configure a Merge-ready node from start to finish.

+**Not familiar with nodes, networks, and related terminology?** Consider reading [Nodes and networks](../concepts/nodes-networks.md) before proceeding.

 :::

 ## The Merge: Before and after